Justin Ingram (basketball)

-Justin Durel Ingram (born January 21, 1985) is an American former professional basketball player who is currently an assistant coach for the Toledo Rockets men's basketball team.
+Justin Durel Ingram (born January 21, 1985) is an American former professional basketball player who is currently an associate head coach for the Toledo Rockets men's basketball team.
 He most recently served as the Assistant Head Coach for the Olivet Comets men's basketball team.
 He most recently played for Lions de Geneve of the Ligue Nationale de Basketball.
 He played college basketball for the University of Toledo where he earned Mid-American Conference Freshman of the Year honors, as well as being named to the All-Freshman team and All-Conference first and second teams.
 From 2007 to 2016, he played for numerous LNB Pro B teams, before playing in top leagues in Hungary, Estonia, Greece and Switzerland.

 High school career

 Ingram attended Waverly Senior High School in Delta Township, Michigan where he was a member of the 2000 Class A State Championship team as a freshman.
 As a sophomore, Ingram started on the varsity team averaging 9.9 points per game.
 He was named All-Conference Honorable Mention and All-Area Special Mention.
 As a junior, Ingram almost doubled his scoring average averaging 18.5 points per game, 8.6 rebounds and 2.0 assists per game.
 He was a unanimous selection to the First Team All-Conference, First Team All-Area and All-State Honorable Mention.
 Ingram was selected one out of 200 players to participate in the Adidas ABCD Basketball Camp in Teaneck, New Jersey.

 In October 2002, Ingram committed to the University of Toledo.

 As a senior, Ingram's numbers improved again.
 He averaged 22.6 points per game, 5.2 assists per game and 5.0 rebounds per game.
 He was named conference Most Valuable Player, unanimous First Team All-Conference, named to the Lansing State Journal Dream Team as well as the Player of the Year.
 He was also named First Team All-State by the Detroit Free Press, the Associated Press and the Basketball Coaches Association of Michigan.